 The bases of technique in the Organic Creative Process are the Nine Natural Laws of Creativity.
 You learn technique within scene work, not separated from it.
 There are two principal roads.
 Basic technique is knowing yourself and knowing how to use yourself.
 You develop a preparation in which you create a state of being in which you are capable of being spontaneous, able to recognize and channel your impulses and intution into behavior and expression.
 And, the work on the character and the play, within scene work and organic script analysis, learning what realities to focus on, and involve you, in the character's world.
 The process is deeply personal and involved.
 You become the actor you dream of being, with your own personal technique.
 Because, an actor has something to say about life.

 How do you know when you are developing a good creative process?
 The answer is, when you begin to develop the kind of contact with yourself, and the context of the play, and you discover you have a question about a specific reality that preoccupies you and helps you to become immersed in the play, and the character's world.
 And, this question is a precursor to your discovery of a particular problem that consumes you, and focuses you on your need to resolve it.
-You have to learn how to handle the natural desire to be obsessed about your work.
-Obsession is normal to any creative process.
+You have to learn how to handle the natural desire to be immersed in your work.
+This passionate, engrossed immersion is normal to any creative process.
 Scientists like Einstein, dancers like Nijinsky, Composers, writers, businessmen like Rockefeller, leaders like Caesar, doctors, and yes, actors, passionate about what they do, become deeply involved and focused on some reality you perceive.
 You have to learn to be the boss of the process, not letting fear, or your emotions, run you around.
 If they do, they are useless to you.